 About the Author

-With her holistic leadership model, Dorothea von Wichert-Nick helps founders and executive manager to create real and impactful growth – both for their companies and for the people within the teams.
+With her holistic leadership model, Dorothea von Wichert-Nick helps founders and executive managers to create real and impactful growth – both for their companies and for the people within the teams.
 The participants of her workshops are founders and executives from growing companies, both individuals and teams.
-As part of the Operations Masterclass, Dorothea supports entrepeneurial talents as a mentor.
+As part of the Operations Masterclass, Dorothea supports entrepeneurial talents in various of our Education Programs.

 Become a growth leader – Part #1